 “Al-Bashir and his team will have to work hard to convince the southerners to choose unity.
 He could offer the south more autonomy if he wants to avoid the country’s split,” Sudanese political analyst Haydar Ibrahim told Agence-France Presse.

 “I fear that the National Congress Party will try in the coming months to delay the implementation of the peace process and of the referendum on technical grounds.
+It’s very dangerous,” Arman told a small group of foreign journalists.

 Push for independence